Cody Bellinger Player Props: Cubs vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.32 team ERA that ranks 17th among all league pitching staffs.
+- The Red Sox's 4.30 team ERA ranks 17th across all league pitching staffs.

-- Bello makes the start for the Red Sox, his 15th of the season.
-He is 6-5 with a 3.04 ERA and 70 strikeouts through 80 2/3 innings pitched.
+- Paxton makes the start for the Red Sox, his 11th of the season.
+He is 5-1 with a 2.73 ERA and 64 strikeouts in 56 2/3 innings pitched.

-- His most recent time out was on Wednesday, July 5 against the Texas Rangers, when the righty threw seven innings, surrendering two earned runs while giving up eight hits.
+- His last time out was on Saturday against the Oakland Athletics, when the lefty went six innings, surrendering two earned runs while allowing six hits.

-- The 24-year-old has a 3.04 ERA and 7.9 strikeouts per nine innings across 14 games this season, while giving up a batting average of .239 to opposing hitters.
+- In 10 games this season, the 34-year-old has a 2.73 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .201 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.